gradient100/Kidnapped-Vehicle/README.md

-# Overview
+# Particle Filter Project

+Vinh Nghiem

+Self-Driving Car Engineer Program

-This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.
+This repository contains the code Localization project in Udacity's Self-Driving Car Nanodegree.

 #### Submission
 All you will submit is your completed version of `particle_filter.cpp`, which is located in the `src` directory.
 You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time.)